swayyyi/BlueGauge/README-en.md

 ### 1. Unable to obtain 2.4GHz device battery information

-Different 2.4GHz devices have different communication protocols, so it is impossible to obtain battery information uniformly.
+Different 2.4GHz devices have different communication protocols, so it is impossible to obtain power information uniformly.
+To obtain the device's power, you need to obtain the device's VID and PID, and then use Wireshark and USBPcap third-party software to sniff the data packets sent when the device's battery changes, and parse the packets to obtain the power information, which is extremely complicated and troublesome.

 **Solution:**